yoneda/react-redux-me/README.md

 netlify deploy --prod
 ```

-alternatively, you can deploy through travisCI
+alternatively, you can deoloy this app through travis CI.

 ```
 git push
 ```